 Key benefits of RASP

-The emphasis on a particular application that RASP has sets it apart from other cybersecurity solutions.
+The emphasis on a particular application that RASP has set it apart from other cybersecurity solutions.
 It can offer various security advantages due to this focus.
 Here are some of the key benefits of utilizing RASP in creating mobile apps:

 RASP, however, may employ signatures to recognize assaults.
 It extends beyond signature-based detection. by seeing unusual activity inside the protected application and acting when it occurs.
 With its assistance, RASP may be used to identify and thwart even zero-day assaults.